intel/virtual-storage-manager/INSTALL.md

 ## Firewall and SELinux
 ### Solution 1
-1>  Disable SELinux in the file /etc/selinux/config
+1>  Disable SELinux in the file /etc/selinux/config, *a reboot is required after the change*.

     SELINUX=disabled